-During this year’s Data Privacy Day (January 27th, 2021), Apple shared its initiative “A Day in the Life of Your Data”.
+During last year’s Data Privacy Day (January 27th, 2021), Apple shared its initiative “A Day in the Life of Your Data”.

 The document presented detailed information of how data is being collected from users, and how data brokers generally operate.
 To make Apple’s data collection practice as transparent as possible, the company also provided details about its inner workings in terms of its users’ data.